 We decided to solve the issue of Squarespace not supporting the iDeal payment system by transferring the E-commerce part of the website from Squarespace to Shopify.
-Product descriptions would still be a part of the main Squarespace website, and the E-commerce part would be triggered by inserted with the code Shopify button.
+Product descriptions would still be a part of the main Squarespace website, and the E-commerce part would be triggered with the code Shopify button.

-return on ads spend
+return on ad spend